MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 ## Use Exchange Web Services (EWS) APIs to extract mailbox content

+You can also export and import site mailboxes using EWS APIs like any other mailbox.
 Exporting and importing of appointments, emails, contacts, tasks, and other mailbox items can be done by using the EWS-Managed API or EWS in Exchange.

 For more information see, [Exporting and importing items by using EWS in Exchange](https://docs.microsoft.com/exchange/client-developer/exchange-web-services/exporting-and-importing-items-by-using-ews-in-exchange).